Updated March 2, 2025

 2. Groundfloor gives the borrower an initial payment (called pre-funding) so they can start the project.

-3. Groundfloor then converts the loans into securities with the SEC.
-Once qualified, the public can start investing in them for only $10.
+3. Groundfloor then converts the loans into securities with the Securities and Exchange Commission (SEC).
+Once qualified, the public can start investing in them.
 You're actually investing in a Limited Recourse Obligation (LRO).

 4. During the project, Groundfloor carefully monitors the progress.
 They try to resolve problems if anything goes off-track.